kostajh/subDrush/README.md

 ### Requirements

 - [Drush 6](https://drupal.org/project/drush).
 Drush 5 may work but this plugin is developed against Drush 6.
-- Sublime Text 3
+- Sublime Text 3 (Build 3033 or later)
 - Only Mac OS 10.8 has been tested so far.
-Linux should be okay, not sure about Windows.
+Linux and Windows should work fine though.

 ### Installation